StatMixedML/Py-BoostLSS/README.md

 # Py-BoostLSS: An extension of Py-Boost to probabilistic modelling

-We present a probabilistic extension of the recently introduced [Py-Boost](https://github.com/sb-ai-lab/Py-Boost) approach.
-Modelling and predicting the entire conditional distribution greatly improves upon existing tree-based gradient boosting implementations, as it allows to create probabilistic predictions from which intervals and quantiles of interest can be derived.
+We present a probabilistic extension of the recently introduced [Py-Boost](https://github.com/sb-ai-lab/Py-Boost) approach and model all moments of a parametric multivariate distribution as functions of covariates.
+This allows us to create probabilistic predictions from which intervals and quantiles of interest can be derived.

 ## Motivation